aaronmsimon/unity-kings-of-the-beach/README.md

 7. BallInfo.cs has BallServedEvent() which should just be called from SetServeTarget() and not on the Athlete states
 8. should there be different controls for serving? using "bump" to interact
 9. DigReadyState.cs CalculateSpikeTarget() should determine if AI wants to do a feint
+10. don't chase ball when won't be served over net [need to come up with better possession logic - serves, hit 3 times]

 In case there are issues with passing/spiking ball, consider the LockedOn feature